 In order to support the open generation of diverse and radical ideas, the speculation is based on the premise of present-day parallel worlds, rather than real-world futures – hence ‘Parallel Presents’.

-The Parallel Presents methodology has been successfully translated to various other areas of focus, from topics such as food, media and housing to specific contexts such as multi-stakeholder workshops generating positive visions for the visual arts sector in Somerset and the garment sector in Leicester.
+The Parallel Presents methodology has been successfully translated to various areas of focus, from topics such as food, media and housing to specific contexts such as multi-stakeholder workshops generating positive visions for the visual arts sector in Somerset and the garment sector in Leicester.

 The methodology can be customised to suit different settings, with consideration for duration, participant positionality and intended outcomes.